Best Netflix series to watch now (October 2020) - TheNewsTrace

 Chewing Gum

-Should you loved Michaela Coel’s latest BBC comedy drama I Might Destroy You, you’re certain to love her first – however very completely different – sitcom Chewing Gum.
+If you happen to loved Michaela Coel’s latest BBC comedy drama I Might Destroy You, you’re certain to love her first – however very completely different – sitcom Chewing Gum.
 The series, which started in 2015, stars Coel as Tracey Gordon, a 24-year-old spiritual virgin who’s determined to have intercourse so as to keep away from turning into like her uptight oldest sister Cynthia (Susan Wokoma).

 Watch on Netflix